Guiding parents through separation: a data-driven UX approach

 overview

-We conducted a Discovery-Alpha to research and design a guided pathway service aimed at helping parents navigate the complex process of separation resolution.
-Building on evidence from previous discovery work, we aimed to address the challenges parents face when making child and financial arrangements.
+We conducted a Discovery-Alpha to research and design a guided pathway service aimed at helping users navigate a complex resolution process.
+Building on evidence from previous discovery work, we aimed to address the challenges users face when making important arrangements during a difficult life event.

 We wanted to learn: Is it possible?
 Is it accurate?
 Is it valuable?
 Is it viable?